European-Unified-ID/EUID-docs/api/v2/guides/integration-javascript-server-side.md

         const advertisingToken = payload.identity.advertising_token;
         // Pass advertising_token to your advertising system to use } else {
-        // No identity is available for targeted advertising - trigger a login flow if you want to use EUID for targeted advertising
+        // No identity is available.
+Trigger a workflow for obtaining email address if you want to use EUID for targeted advertising.
       }
     }
   });